-GRI Fellows and Executives in Residence
+GRI Executives in Residence

-Our GRI Fellows and Executives in Residence assist GRI management in the development of leading edge enterprise risk management research and education programs, drawing on their specific areas of expertise and contributing to the building of risk management capacity and capability across various industry sectors.
+Our GRI Executives in Residence assist GRI management in the development of leading edge enterprise risk management research and education programs, drawing on their specific areas of expertise and contributing to the building of risk management capacity and capability across various industry sectors.

 Janet Ecker headshot